-9 Mareš (2001).
+Mareš (2001).
 Problém nečerpání sociálních dávek [The problem of non-take-up of social benefits].
 VÚPSV Praha v.v.i.

-recipients those with the lowest benefit amounts.
+people with the lowest amounts of benefits, so the EUROMOD actually adds among recipients those with the lowest benefit amounts.
 Also, the housing benefit amount is derived from the housing costs, which are often underestimated in survey data, so that EUROMOD might underestimate the benefit amount due to low reported housing costs.